 200+ Ohio workers killed on the job in a year: AFL-CIO report

-More than 200 workers in Ohio were killed on the job in 2015, which equates to a rate higher than the national average, according to a new national report.
 The AFL-CIO's annual "Death on the Job" report is based on an analysis of Labor Department data, for which 2015 is the latest available year.
+Ohio, which had 202 workplace fatalities, ranked 29th among the 50 states and the District of Columbia in the report released Wednesday.

 Add your comments below